Anna Jantar: Death

 On 27 December 1979, Jantar flew to the United States.
 In January and February 1980, she played concerts at the Polish American community clubs in Chicago and New Jersey.
 On 12 March, she performed her last concert at the Zodiac club in New Jersey.
 During one of her last performances, she said to the audience:

 Good evening, welcome to you very cordially.
 I greet all the children who have come today (...).
 Ladies and Gentlemen, hello and, unfortunately, I am sorry to say goodbye.
 Because I am singing today for the last time (...) for you and I am very happy and at the same time a bit sad about it.
 I will sing a few songs from my repertoire for you.
 They will be older, newer ...
 Of course, there will be some complete novelties.
 And I'll start with a song that I have a special fondness for, as it reminds me of the beginnings of my stage work.
 A song with a beautiful title, which can also be a recipe for happiness - Żeby szczęśliwym być ("To be happy").

 On 14 March 1980, Jantar was returning to Warsaw from New York by LOT Polish Airlines Flight 007, when the plane crashed near Okęcie Airport in Warsaw due to uncontained engine failure.
-All the 87 passengers and crew including Jantar were killed in the crash.
+Jantar along with the other 86 passengers and crew (the United States national boxing team among others) died in the crash.
 After her death, the forensic doctor who conducted her autopsy handed over to her mother Halina a rosary, which she was holding in her clenched hand during the crash.

 On 25 March, her funeral ceremony took place, with the participation of approximately 40,000 people at Wawrzyszewski Cemetery in Warsaw.
 Actor Daniel Olbrychski eulogized her at the funeral.
 When her husband Jarosław Kukulski died on 10 September 2010, he was buried next to her at the Wawrzyszewski Cemetery.